In defence of foxes

 That the students at the RAU are traumatised children is probably closer to the truth than anyone would care to admit.
 In the 1980s, the League published Churchward’s work, A Master of Hounds Speaks, in which he recalls his first hunt, at the age of six.
 “I saw a bedraggled vixen baring [her] teeth,” he wrote. ”The hounds fell upon her and everyone cheered, and I joined in, so that my father’s friends would think well of me.
 The next few moments were important in my life.
 The hounds snapped at the vixen’s body; the flesh was torn away, and instinctively I felt sick.
 It was then, as I now realise, that I needed guidance.
 A few words from an adult expressing compassion for the tortured animal would have turned me against hunting forever.
 Instead, my father’s groom rode over to me.
 “You’re a lucky young man,” he said.
 “First time out, and a kill!”
 [23]

-It is the counter-narrative - the truth about foxes and everything they are - that makes this all so heartbreaking.
+Hunters would be bewildered by the counter-narrative - the truth about foxes and everything they are.
 Foster tells the story of Charles Macdonald, who kept pet foxes.
 “One of his vixens was caught in the flailing blades of a grass cutter.
 A leg dangled by a thread of tissues.
 Macdonald’s distraught wife picked her up [and took her to the vet].
 The next day, the vixen’s sister picked up a mouthful of food at a chase, and ran off with it, whimpering as foxes do when they’re giving food to cubs.
 She hadn’t called like that for over a year.
 She took the food to the grass hollow where, the night before, her sister had bled.
 She buried it beneath the blood-stained blades of grass,” writes Foster.
 “It was this that made me more anthropomorphic about foxes than about any of my other animals.”
 [24]

-In their abilities to observe and to remember; their joy and their loyalty to each other, Foster compares foxes to dogs.
+Like others, Foster compares foxes to dogs.
 “These faculties in the fox translate just as inevitably into relationality as the corresponding faculties do in dogs.
 It’s just that the relation is with other foxes.”
 As it should be: with their mercurial natures, foxes would make challenging ‘pets’.
 But when a rescue cannot be released into the wild, for example, stories of interspecies bonds abound.
 When retired engineer Mike Trowler first met Cropper the Fox, thanks to the Fox Project, for example. he was in no shape to be returned to the wild.
-For years, till Cropper passed away in 2007, the man and the fox shared a unique relationship, two elderly gentlemen going for long walks together.
+For years, till Cropper passed away in 2007, the man and the fox shared a unique relationship.
+In a delightful video, they are two elderly gentlemen going for long walks together.

-The battle to rehabilitate the fox’s reputation and to end hunting continues.
-Charities such as Protect the Wild, The Humane League and League Against Cruel Sports advocate vociferously on their behalf, telling the stories of their hurt, peppering communications with pictures that show the animals in their full glory.
-The 64 local groups that make up the Hunt Saboteurs Association resolutely patrol frontlines at dawn, steering hunts away from their prey, capturing evidence of transgressions and enduring abuse - both verbal and physical.
-Since early 2022, Packham regularly shares images of foxes across social media, with the hashtag #foxoftheday.
+The battle to end hunting continues.
+Charities such as Protect the Wild, The Humane League and League Against Cruel Sports advocate vociferously on the animals’ behalf, telling the stories of their hurt, peppering communications with pictures that show the animals in their full glory.
+The 64 local groups that make up the Hunt Saboteurs Association patrol frontlines at dawn, steering hunts away from their prey, capturing evidence of transgressions and enduring abuse, both verbal and physical.
+Since early 2022, Packham shares images of foxes across social media, with the hashtag #foxoftheday.
 Contributions show foxes curled up in the snow, sunning themselves, frolicking, fighting.
 Mouthy high profile supporters like Gervais and Packham really help.

 Williams says neighbours are now more sympathetic to the work of the Project.
 “It's interesting to see how things have turned around.
 When we started in 2010, the majority of calls we got were complaints about foxes and fear about foxes.
 Now, about 90 percent of the calls we get are positive.”
 In 1992, The Fox Project took in three foxes.
 In 2023, the hospital, ambulance and care home combined took in 1,400.
 Its instagram account attracts floods of love and concern with heart-warming ‘before’ and ‘after’ stories of rescued foxes.
 There have been other notable successes: in 2021, the National Trust banned trail hunting on its land; earlier this month, the Ministry of Defence agreed to do the same for the 2024/2025 season [25].
 Culture is catching up.